What is Santa Barbara Style Architecture?

-Santa Barbara style is an architectural and interior design style derived from Mediterranean and Spanish-revival architecture, including deep red tones and polished wood textures contrasting with stark white walls.
+Santa Barbara style is an architectural and interior design style derived from Mediterranean and Spanish-revival architecture, often characterized by deep red tones and polished wood textures that contrast with stark white walls.

 Santa Barbara style architecture and interior design are characterized by white stucco walls, exposed beam ceilings, red-tile roofs and floors, arcades, and courtyards.